 Our goal at MUUSA is to make camp affordable for those who wish to attend.
-We strive to accomplish this goal by providing lower-cost housing options, inviting campers to apply for staff positions that offer a credit toward camp expenses, and partnering with YMCA of the Ozarks (which operates Trout Lodge) to offer scholarship funds.
+We strive to accomplish this goal by providing lower-cost housing options, inviting campers to apply for staff positions that offer a credit toward camp expenses, and by offering scholarship funds to offset costs.

 This document lays out the scholarship application process, details the sources of scholarship funds that are available, and explains the scholarship award process.